supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 From the [screenshot above](/supermemo/sleep-chart/circadian-hrs-clock.png), we can infer the following:
 - Most frequent bedtime occurs at 01:00 (because that's where the FIRST peak (from the left) of the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">blue line</span> occurs).
 In fact, 36.4% of the sleep episodes have occurred at this time (we used the right vertical axis to determine this value).
 - If the user sleeps at this most frequent bedtime, they would get (on average) 7 hours of sleep (because the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: red;">red line</span> is around this area.
 See the black arrow which I added to the [screenshot above](/supermemo/sleep-chart/circadian-hrs-clock.png)).
+- Most frequent nap time occurs at 16:00 (because that's where the SECOND peak (from the left) of the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">blue line</span> occurs.
+See the dashed arrow which I added to the [screenshot above](/supermemo/sleep-chart/circadian-hrs-clock.png)).

 .